Upcoming structural changes to local government in England: Hampshire and the Solent

-Hampshire and Solent were announced as part of the priority programme on 5 February 2025.
+Hampshire and the Solent was announced as part of the priority programme on 5 February 2025.
 The May 2025 local elections that would have taken place in Hampshire and the Isle of Wight were cancelled.

-Hampshire and Solent is formed of the ceremonial counties of Hampshire and the Isle of Wight.
-The area is split between the non-metropolitan county of Hampshire, administered by Hampshire County Council and eleven district councils, and three unitary authorities, one of which covers the Isle of Wight.
-The remainder are:
+Hampshire and the Solent Combined County Authority was established on 4 June 2026, with an inaugural mayoral election scheduled for 4 May 2028.
+This area is coterminous with the ceremonial counties of Hampshire and the Isle of Wight.